peonynopes/furbol/README.md

 ```
 This "reverse" function calling syntax may be
 confusing to new users or not fitting in all contexts,
-therefore Furbol has a Smalltalk like `:` symbol that
+therefore Furbol uses a Smalltalk like `:` symbol that
 can be used to fully or partially reverse the way
 functions are called.